T-im4i-k/clang-tidy-check/README.md

 ## Behavior

-The action processes all files listed in your `compile_commands.json` with **clang-tidy**, providing detailed output for each file checked.
+The action processes all files listed in your `compile_commands.json` compilation database with **clang-tidy**, providing detailed output for each file checked.

 ## Arguments